Girl holding pillow climbing onto bunkbed

 By contrast, college students might prefer the lofted bed model.
 Students living in a dorm can make better use of their room’s space with loft beds.
 Students could loft their beds and place desks, televisions, or other furniture below their mattresses.

 Whether you prefer a bunk bed or a loft bed, both bed types provide a space-saving, convenient piece of furniture.
-Perhaps more importantly, you can get a comfortable night’s rest in both a bunk bed or a loft bed, making each a quality sleep option.
+You can also raise your mattress or bed frame if you're looking for a taller bed or more storage space.
+Perhaps more importantly, you can get a comfortable night’s rest with any of these options, making each a quality sleep option.

 About the authors